 In this example, specific pieces of the text were found in three different cells.
 To join these segments together, the formula also adds required spaces and punctuation housed within quotation marks resulting in a formula of =B6 & " " & C6 & ", " D6.
-The result is the concatenation into a correctly formatted date for this locale.
+The result is the concatenation into a date formatted in a particular sequence.

-Taking this example further, the result cell is defined as a name, then text concatenation is performed using this defined name.
+Taking this example further, if the result cell is defined as a name, then text concatenation is performed using this defined name.
+OOo Calc has a CONCATENATE function which performs the same operation.